Civil and Environmental Engineering

 CE 4620.
 Hydrology and Hydraulic Design.
 3 Credits.

 Descriptive hydrology: hydrologic cycle, precipitation, stream flow, evaporation, and transpiration.
 Quantitative hydrology: hydrograph analysis, hydrographs of basin outflow, storage routing.
 Probability concepts in hydrology: flood frequency, rainfall frequency, stochastic hydrology.
 Culverts and stilling basins.
-Prerequisite or corequisite: APSC 3115, CE 3610.
+APSC 3115 and CE 3610 may be taken as a corequisite.
+Prerequisites: APSC 3115 and CE 3610.
+(Fall and spring, Every Year).

 CE 4810.
 Research.
 1-8 Credits.